Frederick the Great (Kindle)

 A Military History

-Written with style and pace, this book offers brilliant insights into the political and military history of the 18th century, and one of history's most famous rulers.
+Impeccably researched and written with style and pace, this book offers important insights into the turbulent history of 18th century Europe and a first-class analysis of one history’s most famous rulers.